Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) is taking direct final action to approve a revision to the Commonwealth of Virginia's State Implementation Plan (SIP).
-The revision adds two compounds to the list of substances not considered to be volatile organic compounds (VOC).
-EPA is approving these revisions in accordance with the requirements of the Clean Air Act (CAA).
+EPA is taking direct final action to approve a revision to the Virginia State Implementation Plan (SIP).
+The revision amends the definition of Volatile Organic Compound (VOC).
+EPA is approving these revisions to Virginia's definitions in accordance with the requirements of the Clean Air Act (CAA).

-Submit your comments, identified by Docket ID Number EPA-R03-OAR-2015-0360 by one of the following methods:
+Submit your comments, identified by Docket ID Number EPA-R03-OAR-2010-0902 by one of the following methods:

 D. Hand Delivery: At the previously-listed EPA Region III address.
 Such deliveries are only accepted during the Docket's normal hours of operation, and special arrangements should be made for deliveries of boxed information.

-Instructions: Direct your comments to Docket ID No. EPA-R03-OAR-2015-0360.
-EPA's policy is that all comments received will be included in the public docket without change, and may be made available online at www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
-Do not submit information that you consider to be CBI or otherwise protected through www.regulations.gov or email.
-The www.regulations.gov Web site is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
-If you send an email comment directly to EPA without going through www.regulations.gov, your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
+Instructions: Direct your comments to Docket ID No. EPA-R03-OAR-2010-0902.
+EPA's policy is that all comments received will be included in the public docket without change, and may be made available online at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
+Do not submit information that you consider to be CBI or otherwise protected through http://www.regulations.gov or e-mail.
+The http://www.regulations.gov Web site is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
+If you send an e-mail comment directly to EPA without going through http://www.regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
 If you submit an electronic comment, EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
 If EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.

 FOR FURTHER INFORMATION CONTACT: